Introduction

 cd ..

-And at any time if we want to return to the home directory from anywhere in the files hierarchy we type:
+At any time, to return to the home directory from anywhere in the file hierarchy, type:

 cd